littlevicky750/I2C_Master_and_Slave/README.md

 This practice is based on the Esp32_I2C_Slave example.

-This practice aims to make Esp32 work as Master and Slave at the same time.
+This practice aims to make a Esp32 work as Master and Slave at the same time.

 # Wiring
 The left esp32 master's I2C IO is connected to a tested I2C device and the right esp32 slave IO.
 The right esp32 master's I2C IO is connected to a tested I2C device and the left esp32 slave IO.

 # Coding